 Command Line Interface

-Please note that when passing a glob as a parameter, it will be expanded by your shell.
+Please note that when passing a glob as a parameter, it is expanded by your shell.
 The results of the expansion can vary depending on your shell, and its configuration.
 If you want to use node

 glob syntax, you have to quote your parameter (using double quotes if you need it to run in Windows), as follows: